 In other news, according to Edison International CEO and president Pedro Pizarro, videos of the Eaton Fire's early stages are "concerning" and could suggest a potential link to Southern California Edison equipment.

-Contact an Eaton Canyon Wildfire Attorney Today
+Contact An Eaton Wildfire Lawyer Today